Molecular and Cellular Biology, MS

 Program Description

-Degree Awarded: Molecular and Cellular Biology, MS
+Degree Awarded: MS Molecular and Cellular Biology

 The MS program in molecular and cellular biology encourages interdisciplinary, innovative research, allowing students to choose from a diverse range of research and training opportunities.
 Students gain skills in contemporary approaches used in molecular and cellular biology.